 Later, in Jason's debrief phase, he does not ready Daniel Jackson.
 Instead, at the start of Jason's next turn, he readies and immediately stops Daniel Jackson.
 During that turn's debrief phase, Daniel Jackson would finally be ready.

-An incapacitated card's game text is ignored.
-You may still refer to its title and traits.
-The glyphs and experience beneath an incapacitated character still count towards winning the game, and can still be moved.
+An incapacitated character's game text is ignored.
+You may still refer to his title and traits.
+The glyphs and experience beneath him still count towards winning the game, and can still be moved.

-A card that is already incapacitated can't be incapacitated again.
+A character that is already incapacitated can't be incapacitated again.